eval/envied/README.md

   envied init                  # Generates a default Envfile in the current working directory envied init:rails            # Generate all files needed for a Rails project
 ```

-## Installation

-Add this line to your application's Gemfile:

-    gem 'envied'

-...then bundle:

-    $ bundle

-...then for Rails applications:

-    $ bundle exec envied init:rails

-...or for non-Rails applications:

-    $ bundle exec envied init

 ## Testing